Things to Do in Cape Town During Cricket World Cup 2027

 Camps Bay

-Best for: Beaches, sunset drinks, relaxed atmosphere
+Best for: Atlantic beaches, sunset drinks, relaxed outdoor dining, mountain backdrop